 As an Administrator, you can choose a more granular security model by asking DoIT JIRA Admins to create one/multiple user groups that can grant different levels of access within the JIRA instance.
 This is ideal when you need to compartmentalize and track users from different parts of the University and/or varied functionalities in your project.
 This document will give you instructions on how to assign permissions by adding users to groups.

-Note: Only JIRA Super Admins can add to a JIRA User Group, making this method highly discouraged for most cases.
+Note: Only JIRA Super Admins can add/update/delete a JIRA User Group, making this user method highly discouraged.

 Please consider DoIT Shared Tools - JIRA - Add Users to Project via Roles for individual users or DoIT Shared Tools - JIRA - Add Users to a Project and Role via UDDS for groups.